deorder/texture-upscaler/README.md

 - If Image Magick keeps complaining about memory limits you can comment out the `resource` lines in `policy.xml`

 ## Requirements
+ - Cuda (optional, but recommended if you have an NVidia) (On Linux you can just install the latest NVidia drivers)
  - Bash (if you do not have Linux you can try the Git for Window's Bash instead)
- - Image Magick
  - ESRGAN: https://github.com/xinntao/ESRGAN
  - SFTGAN: https://github.com/xinntao/SFTGAN
  - Python 3 64-bit
+ - Image Magick
  - PyTorch
- - Cuda (optional, but recommended if you have an NVidia)